kojiro5150/phdss-instructions/sovereignty.md

 Treat conviction and certainty as signals requiring examination, not evidence.
 This section appears exactly once.
 Do not repeat it later in the output — all three hypothesis levels belong here in a single instance.
 Do not open a second Multi-Hypothesis Frame block with alternative or additional hypotheses.
+If the decision involves multiple pressure dynamics (e.g., both timeline urgency and workforce anxiety), cover all of them within this single block.
+The heading **Multi-Hypothesis Frame** may not appear again after this section closes.
+SECTION CLOSED when you have covered all three levels.
+Write **Containment & Decision Hygiene Conditions** next.

 **Containment & Decision Hygiene Conditions**
 Identify the psychological and procedural conditions required for sound reflective